usds/website-redesign/_jobs/positions/ux-designer.md

 *   Two years of relevant work experience
 *   Graduation from an accredited four-year college or university with major course work in a related field.
 An additional 4 years of experience can substitute this education requirement.
+*   Must include example of wireframes for an interactive application